wrmay/gem-ops-suite/README.md

 formula for -Xmn (in m) given -Xmx (in m): x/5 - x^2/500000 - 600

+#Supporting Local Client Connections

+ - Open setuptasks/InstallGemFireCluster/cluster.json
+ - Add jmx-manager-hostname-for-clients

 ## Known Issues and the Default Plan ##
 Currently, due to a GemFire issue which will be resolved in version 9.0.2, multiple locators are not supported.
 Currently regardless of the cluster.json file, a single locator will be deployed on the machine having private IP address 192.168.1.101

+## External AWS GemFire clients UnknownHostException

+When the follow errors occurs when trying to connect to the cluster from outside the AWS cluster

+	[warn 2017/03/31 09:15:50.277 EDT <Function Execution Thread-1> tid=0x1c] Could not connect to: ip-192-168-2-101:10100
+	java.net.UnknownHostException: ip-???-???-?-???: nodename nor servname

+In order to connect to GemFire thru JMX or a external GemFire client, you must currently add the private host server hostname and their private IP addresses to your /etc/host.

+The generateHosts.py script to generate the /etc/host entries

+	python3 generateHosts.py

+Example output

+	$ python3 generateHosts.py
+	#Add the following to your /etc/hosts
+	54.242.56.47 ip-192-168-1-101
+	54.175.171.234 ip-192-168-2-101
+	34.206.72.136 ip-192-168-3-101

+Example /etc/host

+	##
+	# Host Database
+	#
+	# localhost is used to configure the loopback interface
+	##
+	127.0.0.1       localhost
+	255.255.255.255 broadcasthost
+	::1             localhost
+	#GemFire AWS cluster entries
+	54.242.56.47 ip-192-168-1-101
+	54.175.171.234 ip-192-168-2-101
+	34.206.72.136 ip-192-168-3-101

+	~